joos2010kj/Applications/README.md

 # Applications
+#### TL;DR: Please read this README.md for an overview/description of each app in this repo

 This repo holds a collection of applications I have made in JavaScript.
+Most -- if not all -- of the apps I have made in JavaScript use p5.js library.

 ### JAVASCRIPT